xusophia/DataSciFinalProj/README.md

 <img src="https://latex.codecogs.com/gif.latex?x_{int8}=\frac{x_{float}}{x_{scale}}+x_{offset}"/>

 Pytorch [has a library](https://pytorch.org/blog/introduction-to-quantization-on-pytorch/) that provides the quantization of tensors, mapping the original floating point based tensors to quantized tensors.
 The method for quantization used in our project was using Dynamic Quantization, which converts the activations to int8s dynamically, allowing for efficient int8 multiplication and convolution, but this method means that activations and read/written from/to memory in floating point.
+We were inclined to choose Dynamic Quantization for our models because while Quantized Aware Training as been shown in literature to provide more accuracy, we had a comparatively less complex model, so we implemented the simpler, Dynamic Quantization method.

 To note here, the backend library of fbgemm in Pytorch's Quantization library that provides the backend to quantize these networks is currently in beta, and upon our implementation, the backend library that Pytorch uses, fbgemm, is not yet sophistically developed for Windows and had to be migrated to MacOS according to Pytorch forum search.